frednora/gramado/README.md

 ## Overview

 ```
-Gramado OS is a project that includes the bootloader, the kernel, and the init process.
+Gramado OS is a project that includes the bootloader, the kernel image, and the init process.
 ```

 ```